lukemorton/rui/README.md

   - No longer worry about naming conventions for classes.
 Using rui will allow you to describe things, not HTML elements and class references to them.
-    Your components will be mapped to HTML and CSS, you styles will only ever apply to the components you assign them to.
+    Your components will be mapped to HTML and CSS; your styles will only ever apply to the components you assign them to.
   - Compile only the styles used in your components.
 Dead weight will automatically be detected and removed.
 Same goes for redundant classes,